Ribose: Structure

 In closed ring riboses, the observed flexibility mentioned above is not observed because the ring cycle imposes a limit on the number of torsion angles possible in the structure.
 Conformers of closed form riboses differ in regards to how the lone oxygen in the molecule is positioned respective to the nitrogenous base (also known as a nucleobase or just a base) attached to the ribose.
 If a carbon is facing towards the base, then the ribose is labeled as endo.
 If a carbon is facing away from the base, then the ribose is labeled as exo.
 If there is an oxygen molecule attached to the 2' carbon of a closed cycle ribose, then the exo confirmation is more stable because it decreases the interactions of the oxygen with the base.
 The difference itself is quite small, but when looking at an entire chain of RNA the slight difference amounts to a sizable impact.A ribose molecule is typically represented as a planar molecule on paper.
 Despite this, it is typically non-planar in nature.
 Even between hydrogen atoms, the many constituents on a ribose molecule cause steric hindrance and strain between them.
 To relieve this crowding and ring strain, the ring puckers, i.e. becomes non-planar.
-This puckering is achieved by displacing an atom from the plane, relieving the strain and yielding a more stable configuration.
+This puckering is achieved by displacing an atom from the plane, relieving the strain and yielding a more stable conformation.
 Puckering, otherwise known as the sugar ring conformation (specifically ribose sugar), can be described by the amplitude of pucker as well as the pseudorotation angle.
 The pseudo-rotation angle can be described as either "north (N)" or "south (S)" range.
 While both ranges are found in double helices, the north range is commonly associated with RNA and the A form of DNA.
 In contrast, the south range is associated with B form DNA.
 Z-DNA contains sugars in both the north and south ranges.
 When only a single atom is displaced, it is referred to as an "envelope" pucker.
 When two atoms are displaced, it is referred to as a "twist" pucker, in reference to the zigzag orientation.
 In an "endo" pucker, the major displacement of atoms is on the β-face, the same side as the C4'-C5' bond and the base.
 In an "exo" pucker, the major displacement of atoms is on the α-face, on the opposite side of the ring.
 The major forms of ribose are the 3'-endo pucker (commonly adopted by RNA and A-form DNA) and 2'-endo pucker (commonly adopted by B-form DNA).
 These ring puckers are developed from changes in ring torsion angles; there are infinite combinations of angles so therefore, there is an infinite number of transposable pucker conformations, each separated by disparate activation energies.